Half-dozen candidates on the ballot for special election

 Hopper is a small farm owner and member of the Texas State Guard.
 He says he began contemplating a run for office in 2014 after attending a Convention of States hearing in 2014.
 Among the issues he advocates in his platform are protecting sacred Texas sites, eliminating daylight savings time and fighting the federal policy that disallows states from protecting their own borders.

-Additional information for Grayson County voters about the special election, including voting locations, is available at co.grayson.tx.us/upload/page/0167/docs/SEPT%202020%20EV.pdf.
+Additional information for Collin County voters about the special election, including voting locations, is available at collincountytx.gov/elections/election_information/Pages/default.aspx.
+Denton County voters should visit votedenton.com/upcoming-election-information/